 I always judge the success of a recipe by whether Graham has seconds.
 And in this case, he did.
 You'd better make a big dishful - you'll need it.

 You can get the complete list of ingredients and measurements for oven-baked cashew chicken on the printable recipe card at the end of this post.

 Cashew nuts (not in picture) – use unsalted nuts or you might find the dish is over salty.

 - Chicken stock - you can use a stock cube if you don't have stock to hand.

 - Soy Sauce, Oyster Sauce, Honey, Garlic - these should all be readily available at your local supermarket.

 - Sesame oil – in Chinese cooking, sesame oil is use for flavouring, not for frying.
 Go easy on this as it is quite strong and you don’t want to overpower the dish.
 A few drops are all you will need for a delicious nutty taste.

-- Cornflour – this is mixed into the sauce ingredients and will help thicken the sauce.
+- Cornflour or cornstarch - this is mixed into the sauce ingredients to help thicken the sauce.

 - Sesame seeds - to sprinkle over the finished dish, but these are optional.

 - Place the chopped chicken in a baking dish and cover with the cut up vegetables.
 Scatter cashew nuts over the top.